sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_04_develop_unit_tests_xunit.md

     The unit testing approach in this workspace follows a structured and comprehensive methodology to ensure the correctness of the application's core business logic.
 Here's an overview of the approach:

     1. **Use of Test Factories**
-       - **Factories like `PatronFactory` and `LoanFactory`** are used to create test data.
+       - Factories like PatronFactory and LoanFactory are used to create test data.
 These factories provide reusable methods to generate consistent and meaningful test objects, such as patrons with specific membership statuses or loans with different states (e.g., returned, current, expired).
        - This approach reduces boilerplate code in test cases and ensures that test data is consistent across different tests.

     2. **Mocking Dependencies**
-       - **NSubstitute** is used to mock dependencies like repositories (`IPatronRepository`, `ILoanRepository`).
+       - **NSubstitute** is used to mock dependencies like repositories (IPatronRepository, ILoanRepository).
 This allows tests to isolate the behavior of the services being tested without relying on actual database or external dependencies.
        - Mocked methods are configured to return specific data or simulate certain behaviors, enabling precise control over test scenarios.

     3. **Service-Oriented Testing**
-       - Unit tests are focused on the core services (`PatronService` and `LoanService`), which encapsulate the business logic of the application.
+       - Unit tests are focused on the core services (PatronService and LoanService), which encapsulate the business logic of the application.
        - Each service method is tested for various scenarios, including success cases, edge cases, and error conditions.

     4. **Comprehensive Test Coverage**
        - Tests cover a wide range of scenarios for each service method:
-         - **`PatronService.RenewMembership`:**
+         - **PatronService.RenewMembership:**
            - Success cases (e.g., renewing with or without loans, expired membership).
            - Failure cases (e.g., patron not found, too early to renew, overdue loans).
-         - **`LoanService.ReturnLoan`:**
+         - **LoanService.ReturnLoan:**
            - Success cases (e.g., returning a loan with valid conditions).
            - Failure cases (e.g., loan not found, already returned).
-         - **`LoanService.ExtendLoan`:**
+         - **LoanService.ExtendLoan:**
            - Success cases (e.g., extending a valid loan).
            - Failure cases (e.g., loan not found, membership expired, loan already returned or expired).
        - This ensures that all possible paths in the business logic are tested.

     5. **Assertions for Expected Behavior**
        - Each test uses assertions to validate the expected outcomes:
-         - **Return values**: Ensuring the correct status is returned (e.g., `MembershipRenewalStatus.Success`, `LoanReturnStatus.LoanNotFound`).
+         - **Return values**: Ensuring the correct status is returned (e.g., MembershipRenewalStatus.Success, LoanReturnStatus.LoanNotFound).
-         - **State changes**: Verifying that object properties (e.g., `MembershipEnd`, `ReturnDate`, `DueDate`) are updated correctly.
+         - **State changes**: Verifying that object properties (e.g., MembershipEnd, ReturnDate, DueDate) are updated correctly.
          - **Error handling**: Ensuring exceptions or errors are handled gracefully.

     6. **Descriptive Test Names**
-       - Test methods use descriptive names and `Fact` attributes with `DisplayName` to clearly indicate the scenario being tested.
+       - Test methods use descriptive names and Fact attributes with DisplayName to clearly indicate the scenario being tested.
 This improves readability and makes it easier to understand the purpose of each test.

     7. **Focus on Business Logic**
        - Tests are designed to validate the business rules implemented in the services, such as: